TUM-DSE/research-work-info/README.md

     * **Note for Advisor's CV**: We require CVs only for the external advisors.
 The staff members at the chair do not need to submit their CV.

 ## Grading
-For grading, the standard TUM grading scheme will be used.
+The standard TUM grading scheme will be used for grading.
 Please see the table below.

 | Grade score       | Grade title   |
 |-------------------|---------------|